Skip to main content

 2026 Requirements Verified

 California is the largest auto dealer market in the United States -- over 39 million residents, more registered vehicles than any other state, and thousands of licensed dealerships.
 Every dealer must file a $50,000 surety bond on DMV Form OL 25 under Vehicle Code Section 11710 before the DMV will issue or renew a license.
 Motorcycle and ATV-only dealers qualify for a reduced $10,000 bond.
 California dealers who also originate mortgage loans need a separate California mortgage broker bond.
 For a step-by-step walkthrough, see our guide to getting a surety bond.
+If you also need a title bond for a vehicle with a missing title, see our California vehicle title bond page.
 Same-day approval available for all credit types.
+Compare rates across every bond type on our homepage.

 Same-Day Approval